 Simply put, a header bidding model creates simultaneous competition for your available ad space or ad inventory.
 It allows both web and app publishers to compare all bids in an auction format in order to select a winning bid, ultimately making an informed decision that will likely result in higher ad revenue.

-A header bidding integration works by using a script, usually called a header bidding wrapper, that is installed within the web page itself.
-This differs from the traditional method which had the selection of ad sources taking place within the ad server.
-With a header bidding approach, additional demand sources are "talked" to before going to the ad server.
+A header bidding integration works by using a script, usually called a header bidding wrapper, which is installed within the web page itself.
+This differs from the traditional method, where the selection of ad sources takes place within the ad server.
+With header bidding, additional demand partners are "talked" to before going to the publisher's ad server.

 -- Article Continues Below --